Sustainability drives every decision we make

 We run the UK’s first Financial Vulnerability Index

-Since launching the innovative FVI in 20217, we’ve used it to measure and track financial resilience, nationally and locally, across the UK.
+Since launching the innovative FVI in 2021, we’ve used it to measure and track financial resilience across the UK, nationally and locally.
 It brings together publicly available measures and Lowell’s proprietary data to paint a clear picture of financial vulnerability in the UK, giving users valuable insight into the financial health of people across the country.

 FVI map-min-background